 ☐ We include details of our purposes in our privacy information for individuals.

 ☐ We regularly review our processing and, where necessary, update our documentation and our privacy information for individuals.

-☐ If we plan to use personal data for a new purpose, we check that this is compatible with our original purpose or we get specific consent for the new purpose.
+☐ If we plan to use personal data for a new purpose other than a legal obligation or function set out in law, we check that this is compatible with our original purpose or we get specific consent for the new purpose.

 - What is the purpose limitation principle?

 - Why do we need to specify our purposes?

 - Once we collect data for a specified purpose, can we use it for other purposes?

 Article 5(1)(b) says:

 “1.
 Personal data shall be: